 On the northern shore of the lake is Riva.
 Once belonging to Austria and lying amidst the mountains, the town has the character of a Tyrolean vacation resort while also exuding urbane Italian charm.
 Visitors will enjoy the castle and the glamourous marina.
 However, there is another side of Riva to discover – it is a hotspot for surfers and hosts annual blogger meetings.

 Lake Garda – Good to know

-Diverse but touristy: As different as the four sides of the lake are, as is the clientele and the atmosphere.
+Diverse but touristy: As different as the four shores of the lake are, as are the clientele and the atmosphere.
 A family that unknowingly books an apartment hotel in quiet Gardone will feel out of place as much as a mountain biker in Sirmione.
-However, the region’s backbone is tourism and the locals will generally do their best to make everyone feel welcome wherever they’re stay.
+However, the region’s backbone is tourism and the locals will generally do their best to make everyone feel welcome wherever they’re staying.
 If you want to get to know all facets of the lake you can plan a round-trip.
-A destination for locals: Like everywhere else in Italy, Lake Garda will be even more frequented during school vacations.
-If you have a family it can be hard to work around the summer breaks, but try and avoid visiting Lake Garda in mid-August - that’s when the whole of Italy will be on vacation and heading towards the Lake for weekend trips.
-If you’re planning to visit the main attractions, try and visit on weekdays to avoid queues for hours.
+A destination for locals: Like everywhere else in Italy, Lake Garda will be busy during school vacations.
+If you have a family it can be hard to work around the summer breaks, but try and avoid visiting Lake Garda in mid-August – that’s when the whole of Italy will be descending upon the lake for weekend trips.
+If you’re planning to visit the main attractions, try and visit on weekdays to avoid queueing for hours.
 Chic & stylish: Italians know how to dress well, which will become obvious on the beach or in supposedly “dress code-free” zones.
-Wearing slippers to the café or in a boutique?
+Wearing flip flops to the café or in a boutique?
 Unthinkable for many Italians.
-If you want to fit in and not be a stereotypical tourist: dress up, learn at least a few Italian phrases and order your coffee in Italian.
+If you want to fit in and not be a stereotypical tourist you should not be afraid to dress up, learn at least a few key phrases and order your coffee in perfect Italian.
 If you’re planning a church visit make sure to always cover your shoulders and possibly your knees.